 Rottweilers tend to become lonely!
 So if you’re gone often and for long periods of time the Rottweiler may not be the perfect fit!
 You literally become the puppies whole world!

 Thanks to the Rottweiler’s big head, they have an impressively strong bite, their jaws are stronger than the German Shepherd and the Pitbull with a bite force of 328 PSI (Per Square Inch).

 20 – Crating

 Never ever cage them, or tie them, it takes their freedom away and it makes them aggressive and irritated.

 21 – Rottie attitude

-The Rottweiler has a wait and watch attitude to anything and anyone new to he/she.
+The Rottweiler has a wait and sees attitude to anything and anyone new to he/she.

 22 – Personalities